janishahn/target-tracking/README.md

 ### Performance Optimization for Pi

 The system is pre-configured for Pi performance:
-- Low resolution (320x240) for faster processing
+- Medium resolution (640x480) for balanced processing
 - Minimal morphological operations
 - Efficient contour filtering
 - Optimized for 15-20 FPS on Pi Zero W